laurent-simon/Stratic-tpl/README.md

     <tag:'tag name'>@{'template reference'}</'tag name'>
 ```

 Be careful that a template definition cannot be infinite.
-So, includes cannot be reentrants and include themselves (directly or indirectly).
+So, includes cannot be recursive.
+In other words, they cannot include themselves (directly or indirectly).

 ## Indentations